COVID-19 risks

 [Main text]

-● Embassy of Japan in South Africa Website: http://www.za.emb-japan.go.jp/itprtop_ja/index.html
+●Embassy of Japan in South Africa Website: http://www.za.emb-japan.go.jp/itprtop_ja/index.html

 Address: 259 Baines St, Cnr Frans Oerder St, Groenkloof, Pretoria

-Tel: +27 12 452 1500 Consular and Security Email: consul@pr.mofa.go.jp
+Tel: +27 12 452 1500 Consular Affairs and Security Email: consul@pr.mofa.go.jp

-*If you have completed the simple registration for Tabi-Regi and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.
+*If you have registered for TabiRegi and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete